You can make a difference

 7. Support a Just Transition

 The Just Transition Partnership (JTP) is a coalition of environmentalist groups and trade unions in Scotland advocating for a planned shift away from oil and gas.
 This planning is urgent across all sectors and especially for oil & gas workers, as outlined in the film by Jake Molloy.
-Progress is happening, with the Scottish Government just announcing its first year of newly funded projects that will support the Just Transition.
+Progress is happening, with the release of new report Our Power: Offshore Worker's Demands for a Just Transition, an extensive survey of workers by Platform and Friends of the Earth Scotland with 10 demands to support the transition.
 Find out more about JTP’s work and contact them about membership for your union.

 8. Start a conversation